-There exists a mystical place, in the middle of the Cascade Mountains in Washington State, where unobstructed nature meets with Bavarian themed celebration to create a magical balance.
-This world seems to perfectly ride the line between a tourist nightmare and charming mountain hamlet in an inviting way.
-German food and great bier amongst jagged peaks feel right at home and can be particularly comforting at a time where global exploration is severely curtailed.
-Missing international travel and feeling a little stir crazy, I was in the mood to break free from the Emerald City.
+A mystical place exists in the middle of the Cascade Mountains in Washington State, where unobstructed nature meets with Bavarian-themed celebration to create a magical balance.
+This world seems to perfectly ride the line between a tourist nightmare and a charming mountain hamlet invitingly.
+German food and great beer amongst jagged peaks feel right at home and can be exceptionally comforting at a time when global exploration is severely curtailed.
+Missing international travel and feeling a little stir-crazy, I was in the mood to break free from the Emerald City.
 Since my friends Laura and Rick recently relocated to the German-themed town, the inspiration struck to make a Seattle weekend getaway to Leavenworth.

 Table of Contents

 - Brief history of Leavenworth — why the German theme?

 - Food and drink in the Bavarian village

 - Winter things to do in Leavenworth, Washington

 - Getting to Leavenworth